boothe0/CS386GodotProject/deliverables/deliverable7.md

 - They were able to control the player very well and seemed inutitive overall.
 - They were really impressed but at times got a bit upset with the difficulty of some of the enemies.
 They were drawn to the ranged combat.

+2. Brienne Harvey:
+- The user missed the tutorial button the first time, went straight in to a game round, died, and then did the tutorial.
+Had to repeat the tutorial a couple of times because the text moved by too fast, and font was hard to read.
+- The player got through a few rounds, but during those rounds, did not take into account the health, stamina, and mana bars, so would spam attacks.
+Barely used the dodge function.
+Did not notice the timer at the top, so was confused when the round would end, and change to the shop.
+Navigated the shop with minimal trouble.
+Again because of the font, it was bit difficult to read for them.
+- Control of the character (moving, melle, and ranged attacks) was pretty good/smooth.
+- Overall, not the best first impression from the user.
+Got fairly frusturated with the difficulty and accessibility of it.

 ### Reflection
 1. Willam Merrit
 - It doesnt tell you that you can left click to hit things only E. It does not give you an objective that you are supposed to defend the middle.